-The proposed dam will have a total storage capacity of 235 000m3 and will be exclusively filled from an existing water use, namely, winter water from the Houdenbeks River, and from its own catchment.
-The proposed Kleinvlei dam will create the opportunity to store winter water for summer irrigation during times when the Houdenbeks River nearly runs dry.
+The proposed Kleinvlei dam will have a total storage capacity of approximately 176 840m3 and it would exclusively be filled with an existing water use, namely winter water from the Houdenbeks River as been included and motivated by the validation & verification process.
+The existing water use however, has been utilised before by abstracting directly from the Houdenbek River during summer months to sustain an annual 50% vegetable rotation of about 58ha in total.
+With the proposed Kleinvlei dam, they will create the opportunity to store winter water for summer irrigation during times when the Houdenbeks river nearly runs dry.

 The proposed Kleinvlei dam will be a zoned earthfill embankment across the valley including an open channel spillway provisionally against the northern bank plus a pipe outlet under the central embankment.
 The proposed dam is considered an in-stream dam with a straight alignment across the valley.
-The dam wall will have a maximum wall height of approximately 8.4m and a crest length of 154.3m and crest width of 4.0m.
-The maximum flooded area will be approximately 12ha, with a total footprint of 13ha.
-The dam will also include an outlet pipe with a ø250mm and ±55m long (through the damwall).
+The dam wall will have a maximum wall height of approximately 7.8m and a crest length of 130m and crest width of 4.0m.
+The maximum flooded area will be approximately 10.47ha, and the dam will have a total footprint of 10.8ha.